Current PhD research at Cambridge and Groningen

 I have written the dissertation as part of a four-year programme in a financial ethics research group led by Professors Alex Oliver and Boudewijn de Bruin.
-I defended it in January 2018 and am now enrolled at the University of Groningen to complete a second PhD in Economics under the supervision of Dirk Bezemer and Boudewijn de Bruin.
-This project expands my theoretical work to the Eurozone with a specific focus on the ECB collateral framework.
+I defended it in January 2018 and am now enrolled at the University of Groningen to complete an Economics dissertation under the supervision of Dirk Bezemer and Boudewijn de Bruin.
+This project extends my theoretical work to the Eurozone with a specific focus on the ECB and its collateral framework.

-In my research, I criticize and extend analytic theories of distributive justice, while also engaging with relevant empirical disciplines.
+In my research, I criticize and extend analytic political theory, while also engaging with relevant empirical disciplines.
 This fits my own academic background, which is predominantly philosophical, but also spans the disciplines of psychology, economics, the history and philosophy of science, and the history of political thought.
 I will draw on these different disciplines in my future research on banking reform, to which I now turn.

 Future research: Economic inequality and banking reform